Green Star Energy is now Shell: What happens next?

 - Submit your meter readings online (only to find that service is no longer available)

 Want to email your new supplier?
 Find the best email address for your query in our Shell contact guide.

 Green Star Energy Complaints

-If your complaint is regarding an issue that took palce after the supply was transferred to the new supplier, you will need to file your complaint with Shell Energy rather than with Green Star.
+If your complaint is regarding an issue that took palce after the supply was transferred to the new supplier, you will also need to file your complaint with Shell Energy rather than with with Green Star.